Akurateco

 A gap from the moment when a client makes a payment to the moment the finances settle in the merchant’s account is barely noticeable.
 Basically, there is the merchant who sells the goods, the client who wants to purchase them, and a well-thought-out technology connecting them.
 A well-coordinated work of technologies of payment processors goes unnoticed.
 However, without it, the transfer of finances would be impossible.

-The payment processors are companies with a license to manage credit or debit card transactions on behalf of merchants and clients.
-It is an intermediate technological link that enables the merchant to receive clients’ payments.
+Payment processors are companies licensed to manage credit or debit card transactions on behalf of merchants and clients.
+In practice, credit card payment processing companies act as the technological link that helps transaction data move securely between merchants, payment gateways, card networks, acquirers, and issuing banks.
 Such parties are involved in payment processing:

 Merchant